What is Colic

-The Different Causes of Colic
+Causes of Colic

-Various types of colic are presented and they can be caused by many different factors.Sudden changes in climatic conditions and feeding practices, and stress can lead to colic.
+There are many different causes of colic caused by different factors.Sudden changes in climatic conditions and feeding practices.
+Furthermore stress can lead to colic.
 Spasmodic colic involves severe intestinal contractions.
 When intestines are twisted or obstructed, a severe condition will result producing a very intense pain.
 The possibility of having twisted or obstructed intestines should be assessed by the veterinarian as early as possible because it could be a life-threatening condition that requires surgery.

 Treatment for Colic